 Grade Strand Standard Code Benchmark 3 1.
-Citizenship and Government 1.
-Civic Skills: Apply civic reasoning and demonstrate civic skills, including civic discourse, for the purpose of informed and engaged lifelong civic participation.
-3.1.1.1 Identify ways that individuals become informed about public issues and diverse viewpoints.
-Demonstrate how to evaluate a source by distinguishing between fact and opinion.
-3 1.
-Citizenship and Government 3.
-Rights and Responsibilities: Explain and evaluate rights, duties and responsibilities in democratic society.
-3.1.3.1 Explain the principles of majority rule with minority rights and describe how civic discourse supports respect for diverse viewpoints.
-3 1.
 Citizenship and Government 4.
-Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of United States governmental institutions at local, state and federal levels, and tribal nations.
+Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of United States governmental institutions at local, state and federal levels and within Tribal Nations.
 3.1.4.1 Describe the importance of the services provided by all levels of government and explain how taxes and fees fund government services.
 3 1.
 Citizenship and Government 5.
-Public Policy: Analyze how public policy is shaped by governmental and nongovernmental institutions, and how people and communities take action to solve problems and shape public policy.
-3.1.5.1 Identify a local public problem and describe ways that individuals and groups can take informed action to influence decision makers to make a difference in the civic life of their communities.
+Public Policy: Analyze how public policy is shaped by governmental and non-governmental institutions and how people and communities take action to solve problems and shape public policy.
+3.1.5.1 Identify a local public problem and describe ways individuals and groups can take informed action to influence decision- makers to make a difference in the civic life of their communities.
 3 1.
 Citizenship and Government 6.
-Tribal Nations: Evaluate the unique political status, trust relationships and governing structures of sovereign tribal nations and the United States.
-3.1.6.1 Locate the 11 tribal nations of Minnesota and describe how tribal nations interact with local or state government.
+Tribal Nations: Evaluate the unique political status, trust relationships and governing structures of sovereign Tribal Nations and the United States.
+3.1.6.1 Locate the 11 Tribal Nations of Minnesota and describe how Tribal Nations interact with local or state government.
+3 2.
+Economics 8.
+Fundamental Economics Concepts: Analyze how scarcity and artificial shortages force individuals, organizations, communities and governments to make choices and incur opportunity costs.
+Analyze how their decisions affect economic equity and efficiency.
+3.2.8.1 Explain that producing any good or service requires resources.
+Describe the resources needed to produce a specific good or service.
+Explain why it is not possible to produce an unlimited amount of a good or service.

 Grade Strand Standard Code Benchmark 3 2.
-Economics 8.
-Fundamental Economics Concepts: Analyze how scarcity and artificial shortages force individuals, organizations, communities and governments to make choices and incur opportunity costs, and how their decisions affect economic equity and efficiency.
-3.2.8.1 Explain that producing any good or services requires resources; describe the resources needed to produce a specific good or service; explain why it is not possible to produce an unlimited amount of a good or service.
-3 2.
 Economics 9.
 Personal Finance: Apply economic concepts and models to develop individual and collective financial goals and strategies for achieving these goals, taking into consideration historical and contemporary conditions that either inhibit or advance the creation of individual and generational wealth.
-3.2.9.1 Identify possible short and long term consequences of different choices, while highlighting that not all individuals have access to the same choices.
+3.2.9.1 Identify possible short- and long-term consequences of different choices, while highlighting that not all individuals have access to the same choices.
 3 2.
 Economics 10.
 Micro: Explain and evaluate how resources are used, and how goods and services are distributed, within different economic systems.
-Analyze how incentives influence the decisions of consumers, producers, and government.
+Analyze how incentives influence the decisions of consumers, producers and government.
 Evaluate the intended and unintended consequences of these decisions from multiple perspectives.
-3.2.10.1 Explain that consumers have two roles: as sellers and buyers of goods and services; explain that producers have two roles: as sellers of goods and services and buyers of resources.
-Buyers and sellers are connected because one person's spending becomes another person's income.
+3.2.10.1 Explain that consumers have two roles - as sellers of resources and buyers of goods and services.
+Explain that producers have two roles - as sellers of goods and services and buyers of resources.
 3 3.
 Geography 13.
-Geospatial Skills and Inquiry: Apply geographic tools-including geospatial technologies-and geographic inquiry to solve spatial problems.
+Geospatial Skills and Inquiry: Apply geographic tools, including geospatial technologies, and geographic inquiry to solve spatial problems.
 3.3.13.1 Interpret a map of a region in the ancient world by asking and answering spatial questions based on the map.